 Powerlink Queensland is a government-owned network service provider that builds and operates the extensive transmission network in Queensland, Australia.
-Approximately 30,000 non-ceramic insulators (NCIs) are installed on this system that operates at 110 kV, 132 kV, 275 kV and 330 kV.
-A recent contribution to INMR by J.A.
-(Tony) Gillespie of Gillespie Power Consultancy and Glenn Stapleton, Principal Transmission Engineer at Powerlink, reviewed experience with NCIs over more than two decades and across the entire life cycle.
+As of 2019, approximately 30,000 non-ceramic insulators (NCIs) were installed on this system that operates at 110 kV, 132 kV, 275 kV and 330 kV.

 Demonstration of application of the assessment framework was undertaken for several as-installed insulator populations in the Powerlink network.
 This case study demonstrated the assessment process for a sub-population of two products, each one supplied by a different supplier.
 These products were generically classified and defined as:

 • Catalogue Item 1 from Supplier A;

 • Catalogue Item 2 from Supplier B.

 Table 1 below outlines technical and design details, ratings and the size of the installed population that required a decision on replacement sequence and timing.
 Note that the insulator population being considered in this case study were only installed in suspension “I” string positions.
 The strain configuration insulator population was evaluated separately.
 The Table shows that Catalogue Item 1 was installed on two separate assets, both located in dry inland environments and each energized at different voltages.
 This allowed sensitivity of voltage stress for assets in similar environmental conditions to be demonstrated.
 Catalogue Item 2 was installed in a region of greater rainfall for an asset that is located closer but not directly on the seacoast.

 Desktop Study Discussion